Bernullys/curso_python_pip_entornos_virtuales/README.md

     Las que se instalen, quedaran solo en este ambiente.

 Requirements.txt: is a file that admins all dependencies and versions.
-    To create a file with all the dependencies of an enviroment: pip3 freeze > requirements.txt Every time we add a new library we have to update the requirements.txt file.
+    To create and update a file with all the dependencies of an enviroment: pip3 freeze > requirements.txt Every time we add a new library we have to update the requirements.txt file.
     The use is when starting a project with these file, we can automatized the installation of the dependencies: pip3 install -r requirements.txt